FULL-TIME: Australia 0-4 Brazil.

-International friendlies – Follow the Football match between Australia and Brazil live with Eurosport.
+Follow the International friendlies live Football match between Australia and Brazil with Eurosport.
 The match starts at 11:05 on 13 June 2017.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Ange Postecoglou or Tite?
+Who will come out on top in the battle of the managers: Graham Arnold or Tite?
 Find out by following our live matchcast.

 - GoalDiego SouzaBrazil